openstack/ironic/doc/source/deploy/inspection.rst

 This is an incomplete list of capabilities we want to discover during inspection.
-The exact support is driver-specific though, the most complete list is provided by :ref:`ilo`.
+The exact support is driver-specific though, the most complete list is provided by the iLO :ref:`ilo-inspection`.

 ``secure_boot`` (``true`` or ``false``)
-    whether secure boot is supported for the node;
+    whether secure boot is supported for the node

 ``boot_mode`` (``bios`` or ``uefi``)
-    the boot mode the node is using;
+    the boot mode the node is using

 ``cpu_vt`` (``true`` or ``false``)
-    whether the CPU virtualization is enabled;
+    whether the CPU virtualization is enabled

 ``cpu_aes`` (``true`` or ``false``)
-    whether the AES CPU extensions are enabled;
+    whether the AES CPU extensions are enabled

 ``max_raid_level`` (integer, 0-10)
-    maximum RAID level supported by the node;
+    maximum RAID level supported by the node

 ``pci_gpu_devices`` (non-negative integer)
-    number of GPU devices on the node.
+    number of GPU devices on the node

 The operator can specify these capabilities in nova flavor for node to be selected for scheduling::